Bluebear77/Intern_ECLADATTA/Dataset-Experiment/URL-Comparison/readme.md

 # URL-Comparison Directory

-This directory contains scripts and files for processing, analyzing, and visualizing URL data from various datasets.
+This directory contains scripts and files for processing, analyzing, and visualizing URL data from 7 benmark datasets and the 3 ECLADATTA corpus.

 ## Directory Structure